michaelliao/summer-framework/README.md

 # Overview

-This document provides a comprehensive overview of the Summer Framework architecture, its core components, and how they interact.
 Summer Framework is a lightweight dependency injection and web framework inspired by Spring Framework, providing essential functionality for Java application development.

 # What is Summer Framework?